anselmbradford/ai-webdev-scripts/README.md

 #AI-Spritesheet-Factory
 ======================

 Spritesheet generator for Adobe Illustrator (AI).
-Spritesheets are single images that are used on webpages to combine multiple images into one file.
+Spritesheets are used on webpages to combine multiple images into one file.
+Each image is displayed separately by cropping the image on the spritesheet.

 ## Project Contents
 ======================